functorz-tech/momen_doc/deployment/log_service.md

 #### Gateway

 A gateway is an intermediate device connecting different networks, responsible for forwarding data to enable smooth communication between different systems.
 On the Momen platform, the following requests pass through the gateway:
-1. Requests sent from the frontend page to the backend;
+1. Requests sent from the frontend page to the backend.
-2. Requests received through Callback;
+2. Requests received through Callback.

 Therefore, logs in this category include most requests, including database CRUD operations, API, AI, etc. However, due to system limitations, **only outgoing requests can be viewed in the gateway logs, and the results of the requests cannot be viewed**.